Skip to content

 Generally speaking, a cache is a mechanism for storing data in such a way that it is easier or faster to retrieve than the original source.

-Web application sites consist of dynamic pages that are built with PHP or some other method.
-The pages of these sites don’t exist anywhere in the file system; they are constructed on-demand by the web app, and then served to the visitor as HTML.
+Web applications consist of dynamic pages that are built with PHP or some other method.
+The pages of these sites don’t exist anywhere in the file system; they are constructed on demand by the web app and then served to the visitor as HTML.
 Generating these dynamic pages can be resource-intensive and slow.

 Imagine you have an uncached page.